JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 Adding to that there is a color code to the ring.
 It lights up is green when the needle is aligned with the trajectory, yellow when the needle is closely aligned and red otherwise.
 <br>
-In the case the needle is facing away from the target at an angle greater that 90° between the needle end, it's tip and the target, the ring goes gray.
+In the case the needle is facing away from the target at an angle greater that 90° between the needle end, its tip and the target, the ring goes gray.

 ![Red Targeting Ring : Incorrect Trajectory](TargetingRingRed.png) ![Green Targeting Ring : Correct Trajectory](TargetingRingGreen.png)